Your First Days as Head of Product Management

 At the start of a project, the product manager (or product owner or product leader) should express the strategic direction, the roadmap, and the business issues.

-But what seems to happen in real life is product teams make decisions in the absence of any meaningful insights from management about the product and portfolio direction.
+But what seems to happen in real life is that product teams make decisions in the absence of any meaningful insights from management about the product and portfolio direction.

 Tackle infrastructure as head of product management.